 Commitment & Duties

-Volunteering as an instructor involves agreeing to complete all required training (see below) and visiting at least one classroom 4 times between January-March, 2017.
+Volunteering as an instructor involves agreeing to complete all required training (see below) and visiting at least one classroom 4 times between January-February, 2017.
 Workshops last between 1- 1 1/2 hours.
 With training, partner meetings and travel time you can expect to spend 3-4 hours per week for a period of 4-6 weeks.
 Volunteers are welcome to sign up to visit more classrooms.
 Expect each additional class you sign up for to take an additonal 2 hours for 4 weeks.

 - Instructors visit local classrooms once a week for four weeks with a partner to present a hands on workshops.
 Each workshop covers a basic element of project development and includes a hands on activity that demonstrates a core element of the scientific process.
 Workshop topics are listed below

 - Workshop 1 - Scientific Method - Mystery Box Activity

 - Workshop 2 - Research Questions - Paper Airplane Activity

 - Workshop 3 - Data Collection and Analysis - (new activity in development)

 - Workshop 4 - Presenting Research Data - (new activity in development)